-We are pretty relaxed down-to-earth people, broad-minded, love the quiet of living in a rural area.
+We are pretty relaxed down-to-earth people, broad-minded, and love the quiet and calm of living in a remote rural area.
 We don't smoke and we drink socially.
 If you smoke, that's OK, but you will have to do it outside.

 We enjoy spending time and sharing our lives with people from around the world.